 Periorbital cellulitis doesn’t cause a fever or pain.
 If you or your child has a fever and swelling and it hurts to move the affected eye, get medical help right away.
 These things can be caused by a more serious condition called orbital cellulitis that affects the eye itself.

 If your doctor thinks you or your child might have periorbital cellulitis, they’ll start by looking for signs of an injury or a stye.
 They also might want to see how well your eyes move and respond to light.

 They may take a sample of blood or any drainage from your eye to test and find out what type of bacteria is causing the problem.
-She may want to get a closer look with X-rays or a computerized tomography (CT) scan.
+They may want to get a closer look with X-rays or a computerized tomography (CT) scan.
 This is when X-rays taken from different angles are put together make a more complete picture.

 If you or your child has periorbital cellulitis, the doctor will prescribe antibiotics, and these should start to work within 24 to 48 hours.
 You’ll probably need to schedule a follow-up visit or two to make sure the infection is completely gone.